meg-simula/meg-simula.github.io/index.md

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>

+<p>2024-04-14: Our manuscript <a href="https://doi.org/10.48550/arXiv.2306.03001"> Cut finite element discretizations of cell-by-cell EMI electrophysiology models</a> has just been accepted for publication at the SIAM Journal on Scientific Computing.
+Congratulations to lead author Nanna Berre! </p>

+<p>2024-04-09: Our new preprint <a href="https://doi.org/10.1101/2024.04.08.588508">Modeling CSF circulation and the glymphatic system during infusion using subject specific intracranial pressures and brain geometries</a> has been submitted.
+Congratulations to Lars Willas Dreyer as lead author! </p>

 <p>2024-03-14: We just submitted our new volume "Mathematical modeling of the human brain II: from glymphatics to deep learning" as a Simula SpringerBrief on Computing. </p>

 <p>2024-03-12: Our new preprint <a href="https://arxiv.org/abs/2403.04491">Scalable approximation and solvers for ionic electrodiffusion in cellular geometries</a> has been submitted.
 Congratulations to Pietro Benedusi, Ada J. Ellingsrud, Halvor Herlyng and the entire EMIx team! </p>